-The name "Big Ben" originally referred to just the bell of the clock, but has also come to indicate the clock itself.
+The name Big Ben originally referred to just the bell but now it encompasses the clock, the tower and the bell.

-September 1843 - Construction on the clock tower begins.
+1843 - Construction on the clock tower begins.

-April 10, 1858 - The second bell, 2.5 tons lighter than the original, is cast or molded.
+April 10, 1858 - The replacement bell, 2.5 tons lighter than the original, is cast or molded.

-May 31, 1859 - The clock begins keeping time.
+May 1859 - The clock begins keeping time.

 July 11, 1859 - Big Ben chimes for the first time.